prais2blade/intern-handbook/README.md

 Mentors will guide you through your journey.
 We’re excited to have you onboard!

-– The Engineering Team 🚀
+– The SoftEdge Team 🚀